Protofy-xyz/Protofy/README.md

 We just created a user with `admin` type, but this is only a plain text user type identifier.
 You can create as many user types as you want while creating the users.

 The admin panel requires to have a user with `admin` type to be able to access it.

+## 🔨 Workspace

+Once you've logged in you will be able to access the workspace.
+The workspace is the place where you can create your apps, webs, apis, devices, etc (Also known as adminpanel).

 ## 🆕 Add new dependencies